The Uses and Abuses of History

 'MacMillan has written illuminatingly on topics as diverse as the 1919 Paris peace conference and Nixon in China.
 Perhaps more unusually she is also a gifted writer, and her account of the various uses of history is wonderfully accessible.
 Her message - that we cannot help invoking the past when we try to shape the future, but should use it with due caution and humility - is a salutary one for politicians' John Gray

-Informationen zum Autor MARGARET MacMILLAN is the renowned author of the international bestsellers The War that Ended Peace , Nixon in China and Peacemakers: The Paris Peace Conference of 1919 and Its Attempt to End War , which won the Duff Cooper Prize, the Hessell-Tiltman Prize, the Samuel Johnson Prize, and the 2003 Governor General's Literary Award in Canada.
-The past provost of Trinity College at the University of Toronto, she is now the warden of St. Antony's College at Oxford University.
+Informationen zum Autor Margaret MacMillan is the author of Women of the Raj and international bestsellers Nixon in China and Peacemakers, which won the 2002 Samuel Johnson Prize .
+Her most recent book, The War that Ended Peace , was published by Profile.
+She is now the Warden of St. Antony's College at Oxford University.
 Klappentext The past is capricious enough to support every stance - no matter how questionable.
 In 2002, the Bush administration decided that dealing with Saddam Hussein was like appeasing Hitler or Mussolini, and promptly invaded Iraq.
 Were they wrong to look to history for guidance?
 No; their mistake was to exaggerate one of its lessons while suppressing others of equal importance.
 History is often hijacked through suppression, manipulation, and, sometimes, even outright deception.
 MacMillan's book is packed full of examples of the abuses of history.
 In response, she urges us to treat the past with care and respect.´MacMillan has written illuminatingly on topics as diverse as the 1919 Paris peace conference and Nixon in China.
 Perhaps more unusually she is also a gifted writer, and her account of the various uses of history is wonderfully accessible.
 Her message - that we cannot help invoking the past when we try to shape the future, but should use it with due caution and humility - is a salutary one for politicians´ John Gray Zusammenfassung If misrepresented, the past can cause confusion, conflict and tragedy.
 With care, it can help us to understand the present.
 Award-winning historian Margaret MacMillan proves that history really does matter.

 Autorentext